• Skip to primary navigation

 Tips and Variations

-• Keep in mind that the color of the final product will vary depending on the color of the sweetener you use.
-For example if you use date or maple syrup the color will be a caramel color while it'll be a lighter tan color if using honey or light agave.
+• Color Variations: Keep in mind that the color of the final product will vary depending on the color of the sweetener you use.
+For example, if you use date or maple syrup, the color will be a caramel color, while it will be a lighter tan color if using cane sugar.

 FAQ